I don’t care if you judge me for it, but I’ve been an avid view of “The Bachelor” for years.

 After 25 seasons of The Bachelor, Sean Lowe is the only lead who married the woman he gave his final rose to, Catherine Giudici.
 Both Jason Mesnick and Arie Luyendyk Jr. ended up marrying the women who came in second place in their season after realizing they made a mistake.
 All three couples are currently still married with children.

-After 16 seasons of The Bachelorette, only four leads married the men they gave their final rose to.
-Other than the married leads, Jojo Fletcher and Tayshia Adams, are still engaged to the men they gave their final roses to.
-Jojo is set to marry Jordan Rodgers this summer (they were supposed to get married last summer before the pandemic hit), and Tayshia Adams is still engaged to Zac Clark.
+After 16 seasons of The Bachelorette, only three leads married the men they gave their final rose to.
+Other than the married leads, Jojo Fletcher is set to marry Jordan Rodgers May 2022 (they postponed their wedding twice due to Covid).
 Three of the four married couples are still together — former lead Ashley Hebert announced her separation from husband JP Rosenbaum in October 2020.

 Bachelor in Paradise has produced success stories like Jade and Tanner Tolbert and Ashley Iaconneti and Jared Haibon, but there have also been plenty of breakups and divorces.